-- 6.1 Ensure developments are considerate of their context and are compatible with residential and sensitive land uses as well as conservation outcomes of the urban release area. - 6.2 Apply a merit-based approach when assessing employment generating activities. - 6.3 Encourage development for employment which provides a range of goods and services without adversely affecting the amenity, health or safety of any adjoining area.
+- a) Ensure developments are considerate of their context and are compatible with residential and sensitive land uses as well as conservation outcomes of the urban release area. - b) Apply a merit-based approach when assessing employment generating activities. - c) Encourage development for employment which provides a range of goods and services without adversely affecting the amenity, health or safety of any adjoining area.